Dural arteriovenous fistula

 Dural arteriovenous fistulas are usually acquired and in most instances are idiopathic 6.
-In patients with a documented antecedent cause, most occur as the result of neovascularisation induced by a previously thrombosed dural venous sinus (typically the transverse sinus).
+In patients with a documented antecedent cause, most occur as the result of neovascularization induced by a previously thrombosed dural venous sinus (typically the transverse sinus).
 Other causes include trauma and previous craniotomy.
-It is likely that at least some patients with apparently idiopathic fistulae had prior asymptomatic thrombosis, particularly as inherited prothrombotic conditions (e.g. antithrombin, protein C, and protein S deficiencies) have been associated with development of dAVFs 6.
+It is likely that at least some patients with apparently idiopathic fistulae had prior asymptomatic thrombosis, particularly as inherited prothrombotic conditions (e.g. antithrombin, protein C, and protein S deficiencies) have been associated with the development of dural arteriovenous fistulas 6.

 Typically, they are supplied by multiple feeders from arteries that supply the relevant part of the meninges and regional scalp vessels that often give transosseous branches:

 supratentorial and lateral: (external carotid artery)

 cavernous sinus: (internal and external carotid arteries)